How to Create a Purchase Order in iDempiere for Retail

 Introduction

-The Purchase Order window in iDempiere is the primary procurement transaction used to purchase products or services from vendors.
-It captures all procurement information including vendor details, warehouse destination, products, quantities, pricing, discounts, taxes, and payment terms in a single document.
+The Purchase Order window in iDempiere is the primary procurement document used to order products and services from vendors.
+In retail operations, it drives inventory replenishment by linking vendor selection, warehouse destination, and procurement pricing in a single transaction.

 Prerequisites